QubesOS/qubes-doc/InstallationGuide.md

 -   It might take up to 1 minute after you log in for the NetVM's network icon to appear in the tray -- be patient!

--   Virtualized tray icons might look incorrectly directly for some apps.
-This problem seems to vanish whenever the app refreshes the icon.

--   If using a wired connection in netvm, it might not come up properly after suspend/resume.
-One may need to manually do ` ifconfig eth0 down; ifconfig eth0 up` in netvm after resume.

 -   Under some circumstances, when you choose "Use All Space" during installation, the installer will not replace your boot partition but will create another one.

 -   It might take up to 1 minute for some apps to start from a newly created AppVM.
 This happens only for the first time.